See something we could improve on this page? Give website feedback.

 The grant is noncompetitive.
 As long as an applicant meets the requirements, the funding is first-come, first-served until spent.

 Property type: At least 800 square feet.
-Commercial properties include multifamily buildings with 3+ units.
+Commercial includes everything non-residential, such as retail, office, education, warehouse, industrial, and assembly.
+Commercial properties also include multifamily buildings with 3+ units.
 Major renovations may qualify depending on scope and materials.

 Timing: Funding cannot be used for completed projects.
 Work must begin after the grant agreement is signed.